NREL/resstock/docs/source/workflow_outputs.rst

 Additional timestamp columns can be optionally requested that reflect daylight saving time (DST) and/or coordinated universal time (UTC).
 Most outputs will be summed over the hour (e.g., energy) but some will be averaged over the hour (e.g., temperatures, airflows).

-Note that if the home is not fully conditioned (e.g., a room air conditioner that only meets 30% of the cooling load), the reported zone temperature for the living space will reflect a fully conditioned home due to the way these systems are modeled in EnergyPlus.
+Note that if the home is not fully conditioned (e.g., a room air conditioner that only meets 30% of the cooling load), the reported zone temperature for the conditioned space will reflect a fully conditioned home due to the way these systems are modeled in EnergyPlus.

 .. _bill_outputs: